 Some of the external floor screed that we can provide can be non-structural but still wearing.
 If it is a wearing screed, that means you can traffic it.
 It doesn’t need anything on top to prevent damage through wear and tear.
 Do you need it as a wearing surface or is something going on top that is going to be that wearing surface?

 One of the differences between internal and external floor screed is of course going to be site conditions.
-If we are working indoors, you are very much protected from the elements.
+If we are working indoors, we are very much protected from the elements.
 If you are working outdoors, you are exposed to them, and the issues that you get.

-If it is cold you are looking at the potentials for freezing and damaging the screed.
+If it is cold you are looking at the potential for freezing and damaging the screed.
 The screed contains water, so if that water freezes, you are going to have issues.
-Freezing water expands by approximately 9%, so you can imagine what that might do a screed.
+Freezing water expands by approximately 9%, so you can imagine what that might do to a screed.
 You are probably going to end up with a dusty/cracking surface.

 I think we have all seen slabs that are dusty, concrete garage bases where they have been poured in hot weather, and lost the moisture out of the concrete.

 Wind is a big factor.
 You may not think it is particularly hot on that day, but it can just pull the moisture out of the screed.
-If you imagine you are drying your clothes on a windy day, it dries them very, very quickly even if it ss not that hot.
+If you imagine you are drying your clothes on a windy day, it dries them very, very quickly even if it is not that hot.

 Site conditions need to be controlled.